anpham6/squared/README.md

 #### Example: vdom / chrome

 VDOM is a minimal framework with slightly better performance when using selector queries.
 The "lite" version is about half the bundle size and recommended for most browser applications.
-Chrome framework has more convenience methods which are outlined in the API section.
+Chrome is used with NodeJS and is better for bundling assets.

 ```javascript
 <script src="/dist/squared.min.js"></script>